Reduce the cost of energy in Alaska.

 Target #3: Power Project Fund (PPF) outstanding balance increases annually.

-Analysis of results and challenges: AEA’s PPF loan program provides funds to local utilities, local governments or independent power producers for the development, expansion or upgrade of electric power facilities, including distribution, transmission, efficiency and conservation, bulk fuel storage, and waste energy.
+Analysis of results and challenges: The Alaska Energy Authority's (AEA) Power Project Fund (PPF) loan program provides funds to local utilities, local governments or independent power producers for the development, expansion or upgrade of electric power facilities, including distribution, transmission, efficiency and conservation, bulk fuel storage, and waste energy.

-The increase in the outstanding loan balance total, resulted from a substantial draw down of the $20 million open line of credit for the Hiilingaay Hydro-Electric project construction that was made available from the Legislature.
-From 2014 to 2019, the outstanding loan balance has continued to increase to a balance of more than $25 million at Fiscal Year-end 2019.
-The graph also shows the loan commitments since 2014, which at year-end 2019 were $3.1 million for a combined total outstanding loan balance, loan commitments of $28.3 million, a two-fold increase since 2014.
+From FY2014 to FY2020, the outstanding loan balance has continued to increase to a balance of more than $27.5 million at Fiscal Year-end 2020.
+The graph also shows the loan commitments since 2014, which at fiscal year-end 2020 were $5.6 million for a combined total outstanding loan balance, loan commitments of $33.1 million - a twofold increase since 2014.

-With reduced state grant funds, communities are beginning to transition from grant-funded energy projects for everything from repair and replacement of existing infrastructure to development of new generation resources.
-There is a notable increase in loan application activity in the first few months in the beginning of Fiscal Year 2020.
-In an increasingly constrained funding environment, AEA is actively reaching out to Alaskan stakeholders to promote awareness that the PPF loan fund is available to finance a wide range of energy projects and can be used in combination with other sources to complete project “funding stacks.”
+With available state grant funds reduced, communities are beginning to transition to low-interest loan funds for everything from repair and replacement of existing infrastructure to development of new generation resources.
+There is a notable increase in loan application activity in the first few months in the beginning of FY2020.
+In an increasingly constrained funding environment, AEA is actively reaching out to Alaskan stakeholders to promote awareness that the PPF loan fund is available to finance a wide range of energy projects and can be used in combination with other sources to complete project "funding stacks."

 |A3: Core Service - Reduce the cost of electricity for residential customers and community facilities in rural Alaska through management of the Power Cost Equalization program.|

-Target #1: 100% of eligible electric utilities receive Power Cost Equalization (PCE) payments.
+Target #1: 100 percent of eligible electric utilities receive Power Cost Equalization (PCE) payments.

 PCE payments reduce the unit cost of power to residential and community facility customers of eligible utilities.
-AEA calculates and issues the annual payments, and provides technical assistance to utility clerks who need help preparing PCE reports.
-Utilities that are not participating pursuant to the statutes and regulations do not receive some or all payments.
-One of the 195 communities served by a PCE eligible utility did not participate in FY2018.
+AEA calculates and issues the payments, and provides technical assistance to utility clerks who need help preparing PCE reports.

-Target #2: Maximize each utility's Power Cost Equalization (PCE) benefits to 100% of eligibility.
+Target #2: Maximize each utility's Power Cost Equalization (PCE) benefits to 100 percent of eligibility.

-The graph above shows the number of PCE “eligible” residential kWhs sold as a percentage of the total residential kWhs sold.
+The graph above shows the number of PCE "eligible" residential kWhs sold as a percentage of the total residential kWhs sold.
 Residential customers are eligible for PCE credit up to 500 kWhs per month per customer.
 Customers must pay the utility the full rate for all kWhs used in excess of those eligible for PCE.
-The average monthly residential kWhs consumed in FY2018 was 292 kWh per household.
+The average monthly residential kWhs consumed in FY2019 was 281 kWh per household.
+Data for FY2020 is not currently available, but will be included in the annual Power Cost Equalization report, which will be finalized by March 1, 2021.

-Consumption of electricity by eligible residential customers has seen a steady decrease over time.
-As residential customers continue to conserve and use fewer kWhs, the percentages will continue to increase.
+Consumption of electricity by eligible residential customers has seen a steady decrease over time, as residential customers continue to conserve and use fewer kWhs.

 |A4: Core Service - Increase the safety, reliability, and efficiency of community energy systems through assistance and training.|